 Favorite JA story: One of the most inspiring moments in my JA journey was during the Cap Gemini Entrepreneur Challenge in collaboration with The Hartford.
 Witnessing the incredible creativity and dedication of the participating students left a lasting impact on me.
 These young minds showcased remarkable innovation as they presented their sustainability projects.
 From conceptualizing eco-friendly solutions to addressing real-world challenges, the students demonstrated a level of enthusiasm and commitment that exceeded expectations.
 Their ability to think critically, collaborate effectively, and present compelling ideas was truly impressive.
 It was not only a testament to the impact of JA’s experiential learning but also a reminder of the immense potential within our youth when given the right opportunities.
 The experience affirmed my belief in the power of education to nurture future leaders and change-makers, shaping a generation that is not only aware of global challenges but actively engaged in finding solutions.
 This particular event highlighted the importance of fostering creativity and entrepreneurship among students, and I am proud to be part of an organization that contributes to their growth and development.

 Tomeka currently serves as the Board Chair for Angel of Edgewood, showcasing her dedication to community engagement and leadership beyond her role at JA.

 Nicole Diorio – Director of Education – Leadership

-Education: B.A. in Liberal Arts, Southern Connecticut State University
+Education: B.S. in Liberal Studies, Southern Connecticut State University